letzfets/REST_API_with_FastAPI/README.md

 Showing all defined fixtures: `pytest --fixtures`

-Boundary Value Analysis: find out how many tests and which ones to implement
+Boundary Value Analysis: find out how many tests and which ones to

+# Async databases

+Use asynchronous databases for FastAPI.
+Start with *encode/databases* module works with SQLAlchemy calls, so it can be exchanged later easily for SQLAlchemy + a real database.